GraceGRD/pyIthoRFT/README.md

 **Upcoming steps:**

-- Creation of a Python library package for easy installation via pip.
-- Integration of the library into Home Assistant or HACS (Home Assistant Community Store).
+- Integration of the library into Home Assistant or HACS (Home Assistant Community Store) -> work-in-progress.

 ## Setup